-NOTICE IS HEREBY GIVEN that the annual meeting of stockholders of Crown Crafts, Inc. will be held at our executive offices, located at 916 South Burnside Avenue, Third Floor, Gonzales, Louisiana, on August 13, 2013, at 10:00 a.m., Central Daylight Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting of stockholders of Crown Crafts, Inc. will be held at our executive offices, located at 916 South Burnside Avenue, Third Floor, Gonzales, Louisiana, on August 11, 2015, at 10:00 a.m., Central Daylight Time, for the following purposes:

-- (i) to elect one member to the board of directors to hold office for a three-year term; - (ii) to ratify the appointment of KPMG LLP as the Company's independent auditor for the fiscal year ending March 30, 2014; - (iii) to approve, on an advisory basis, the Company's executive compensation; - (iv) to vote, on an advisory basis, on the frequency of holding future advisory votes on executive compensation; and - (v) to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof.
+- (i) to elect two members to the board of directors to hold office for a three-year term; - (ii) to ratify the appointment of KPMG LLP as the Company's independent auditor for the fiscal year ending April 3, 2016; - (iii) to transact such other business as may properly come before the annual meeting or any adjournment or postponement thereof

 These items of business are described in the attached proxy statement.
-The board of directors has fixed June 14, 2013 as the record date to determine the stockholders entitled to notice of and to vote at the annual meeting.
+The board of directors has fixed June 12, 2015 as the record date to determine the stockholders entitled to notice of and to vote at the annual meeting.
 Only those stockholders of record of Crown Crafts Series A common stock as of the close of business on that date will be entitled to vote at the annual meeting or at any adjournment or postponement thereof.